 The Oregon legislature voted to broaden the scope of its existing Breach Notification Law.
 Additionally, reporting requirements were strengthened to “no later than 45 day and without delay.”

 A separate amendment was made to Oregon’s Information Security Law.
 Once again, the scope was adjusted and now includes those who have control and access to personal data.
-The added data security requirement addresses many industry best practices such as, risk assessments, access reviews, hardening standards and more.
+The added data security controls requirement addresses many industry best practices such as, risk assessments, access reviews, hardening standards and more.

 In March, Iowa enacted a law that specifically protects the information of students from kindergarten through 12th grade.
 This legislation requires internet sites, online services, online applications and mobile applications to implement and maintain security practices while prohibiting the sale of a student’s personal information.